 An interviewer wants to get up to speed with what you know about IT and to find out if you’ve had any experience that would make you a great fit for the role.

 When answering this question, think of it as a short summary of your graduate CV, mention if you undertook a relevant degree to the job or have had any previous work experience in IT.

 You want to mention any of the key skills you learnt, any software you know how to use and mention any aspects that you really enjoyed about your degree or a role, this will help show an employer you have a genuine interest in the industry.

 If you haven’t had any previous IT experience and your degree isn’t specifically related to IT, highlight any strengths and achievements that would make you a great fit for the role and mention that through this role you want to gain more IT experience and that you’re really passionate about starting a career in the industry.

-Visit our blog for more tips on how to answer the “tell me about yourself” interview question.
+Visit our blog for more tips on how to answer ‘tell me about yourself’ in an interview.

 Interview questions computer skills

 Computer skills are essential to all entry-level IT roles, an employer may ask questions to find out more about your IT skills and any software you know how to use.